UNINETTSigma2/documentation/jobs/porting.md

 # Porting Batch Scripts from PBS/TORQUE

-It is quite simple to convert PBS/TORQUE script files to Slurm.
-Most of the commands have a direct equivalent.
-The application code such as compiling and copying of files can remain the same.
+Converting a PBS/TORQUE script files to Slurm is simple because most of the commands have direct equivalents in Slurm.
+The shell commands, variables, and some of the module names need to be changed but the application code such as compiling and copying of files can remain the same.

 This page lists some ways to convert batch scripts from PBS/TORQUE to Slurm.

 ## Shell Commands